iron431/Irons-Spellbooks-Docs/_tabs/developers.md

 The contents of <span style="color:yellow">io.redspace.ironsspellbooks.api</span> are stable, though they may have limited functionality.
 If you use packages outside of this, you'll have access to all the same tools that we do, but you might encounter breaking changes in future releases.
 If you’d like to expand the API, feel free to submit a pull request to our main repository at https://github.com/iron431/Irons-Spells-n-Spellbooks.
-To use the full mod dependency, replace the previously mentioned `dependencies` with the following in your `build.gradle` file:
+To use the full mod dependency, replace the previously mentioned `dependencies` with the following in your `build.gradle` file (omit the `api` tag):
 ### Forge
 ```groovy
 implementation fg.deobf("io.redspace.ironsspellbooks:irons_spellbooks:${irons_spells_version}")